Alagris/TaneKoi-Script/README.md

   - Wait here - if NPC is following you
   - Stop following me - if NPC is following you
   - Come with me again - if the NPC was waiting for you
+  -
+- any state that starts with AUTO_ (for example AUTO_MY_CUSTOM_STATE) will work like a combination of AUTO and a custom state.
+This means that all the automatic responses will be generated plus additionally you can also add your own responses and set up your own text that NPC should say.